Initial Coin Offerings – ICOs

 - Price increases: ICO runs in stages where the team sets a fixed exchange rate for the tokens.
 The rate could increase incrementally with time.
 This way early investors who take the biggest risk get the best price per coin ratio.
 Backers send Bitcoins or Ethereum to the provided addresses and get the new token.

 - Price not determined.
 A developer might decide not to sell his tokens at a fixed exchange rate but rather let people invest in his startup and then distribute the new tokens proportionally by giving each person a percentage of the tokens corresponding to the portion of his investment which is part of total investments.
-In the EOS token sale the total money invested got divided by the amount of available tokens in order to determine the price.
+In the EOS token sale, the total money invested got divided by a number of available tokens in order to determine the price.
 In this case, if a startup gets a single investor he/she will get 100% of the tokens.

 History of ICOs

 It all started with the Mastercoin campaign where people could support the Mastercoin project by burning Bitcoin and getting Mastercoin tokens in exchange.
 This was conducted entirely P2P and inspired other projects that followed to use the Bitcoin blockchain for P2P crowdfunding purposes.